AlisterBrumley/degradepy/README.md

 - ffmpeg

 #### License info
 I created all the code in these `.py` files, but I have no owner/creatorship over any of the dependencies listed above.
-All dependencies are unmodified publically avaliable builds, that I acquired through pythons `pip` or the <a href=http://ffmpeg.org>FFmpeg</a> website
+All python dependencies are unmodified publically avaliable builds, that I acquired through `pip`.
+Release versions contain a custom built version of ffmpeg, with source obtained from the <a href=http://ffmpeg.org>FFmpeg</a> website.